podium-lib/podium-lib.github.io/docs/api/podlet.md

 or absolute URL.
 Defaults to an empty string.

 If the value is relative, the value should be relative to the value set with the `pathname` argument.
-In other words if a Podlet is mounted into an HTTP server at `/foo` and the fallback is at `/foo/fallback.html`, set pathname and fallback as follows:
+If a podlet is mounted into an HTTP server at `/foo` and the fallback is at `/foo/fallback.html`, set pathname and fallback as follows:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Express-->

 ```js
 const app = express();
 const podlet = new Podlet({